Coastal Leucothoe Leucothoe axillaris

 -

-Grow the Coastal Doghobble in average, medium moisture, well-drained soil, it prefers acidic, organic soil.
+Coastal doghobble grows in average, medium-moisture, well-drained soil, but it prefers acidic, humus-rich soil.
 It can be grown in full sun but must have good moisture.
 It does not tolerate drought or windy conditions.
-Although winter hardy to Zone 5, this shrub should be planted in a protected location and given a good winter mulch.
+Although hardy to Zone 5, this shrub should be planted in a protected location and given a good winter mulch.

 Fire Risk: This plant has a high flammability rating and should not be planted within the defensible space of your home.
 Select plants with a low flammability rating for the sites nearest your home.

-Insects, Diseases, or Other Plant Problems: Root rot and leaf spot are occasional problems.
+Insects, Diseases, and Other Plant Problems: Root rot and leaf spot are occasional problems.

 - See this plant in the following landscape: